Wilhelmina Barns-Graham: Artistic style

 Nonetheless there is evidence to suggest that many images did stem from observations of the world around her.
 This is seen in a series of ice paintings in the late 1970s and then in a body of work that explores the hidden energies of sea and wind, composed of multiple wave-like lines drawn in the manner of Paul Klee.
-The Expanding Form paintings of 1980 are the culmination of many ideas from the previous fifteen years - the poetic movement in these works revealing a more relaxed view.
+The Expanding Form paintings of 1980 are the culmination of many ideas from the previous fifteen years – the poetic movement in these works revealing a more relaxed view.

-From the late 1980s until her death, Barns-Graham's paintings became more and more free; an expression of life and free flowing brushwork not seen since the late 1950s.
+From the late 1980s until her death, Barns-Graham's paintings became increasingly free; an expression of life and free flowing brushwork not seen since the late 1950s.
 Working mainly on paper (there are relatively few canvases from this period) the images evolved to become, initially, highly complex, rich in colour and energy, and then, simultaneously, bolder and simpler, reflecting her enjoyment of life and living.
 "In my paintings I want to express the joy and importance of colour, texture, energy and vibrancy, with an awareness of space and construction.
 A celebration of life – taking risks so creating the unexpected."
 (Barns-Graham, October 2001) This outlook is perfectly expressed in the extraordinary collection of screen prints that she made with the Graal Press of Edinburgh, between 1999 and 2003.

 Barns-Graham's work is now owned by a number of public collections including the Arts Council of Great Britain, Tate Britain, the British Museum and the Victoria and Albert Museum.